AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-10-15-Making-of-Neo-Supremus.md

 <h2>Texture and Color</h2>

 Yet again I recurred to my Perlin noise wobbly strokes that I've used on several occasions already, with the only difference that this time there is no random dropout in the strokes.
 This gave things a sort of painted style.
 The edges of shapes in Malevich's paintings are relatively straight and only at some points presenting a slight waviness, hence I didn't crank this effect up very much.
-It was a bit tricky finding high resolution scans of the artworks, but examining some examples we can have a closer look:
+It was a bit tricky finding high resolution scans of the artworks, but examining some examples we can notice that there is great detail in the canvas texture and how the color is applied to it.

-[img]

 Nothing special was done to the colors this time, except that I sampled them from some famous Suprematist paintings, not solely restricted to Malevich, but also some of his contemporaries.